Are You Feeling Sexty? What Sex After 60 Really Means

 As Jane Fonda said, “When you’re older it’s more important to be interested than interesting.”
 Yes!
 Being interested in life is sexy.
 You can show your wildness, your spirit, your burning in so many areas of your life.
 But you don’t have to be an extrovert.
 You can also be a quiet burning person, intense, private, smoking in a tranquil way too.

-What I Learned About Senior Sexuality from My Grandmother
+What I Learned About Sex After 60 from My Grandmother

 When I was in my 20’s and my grandmother was in her 80’s I used to accompany her to the movies and cringe during the sex scenes.
 At that age I had sex on the brain, and I knew for her, “all that” was over.
 How did she feel about seeing all that fantasy, perfect body, perfect simultaneous orgasm, airbrushed, beautifully lit, Hollywood sex?
 Was she sad, jealous, embarrassed, angry?